execc0/elibraryParser/README.md

 Then replace the JavaFX SDK in the __*app/build/libs*__ directory with the version for your operating system. https://jdk.java.net/javafx25/

-Also, due to the use of JDK 24+, explicit permission may be required for modules using native code. 卍To do this, change the content RUN.sh for the following:
+Also, due to the use of JDK 24+, explicit permission may be required for modules using native code.
+To do this, change the content RUN.sh for the following:

     #!/bin/bash

     # ELibrary Parser Startup Script
-    echo -ne "\033]0;ELibrary Parser\007"卍
+    echo -ne "\033]0;ELibrary Parser\007"
     echo "Starting ELibrary Parser..."

     java --module-path "javafx-sdk-25.0.1/lib" \